smaslan/TWM-builds/README.md

 ## Major changes

+- V1.7.5.0, 2022.01.12:
+  - Conversion to LabVIEW 2020.
+  - Implemented experimental time-multiplexing for digitizers with support of timestamping and emulated timestamping for 3458A.
+  - Added partial support for Fluke 8588A (depends in FW version of F8588A).
+  - Added few more specific sample clock generators for 3458A.
+  - Added basic support for cDAQ NI9238 module.
+  - Added basic support for Keysight DSOs (tested with DSOS0604)/
+  - Added capability for parallel processing of TWM records (very experimental, not properly tested).
+  - Minor bug fixes in algorithms (improved performance at some fringe conditions).
+  - Added new algorithm TWM-LowZ for low impedance measurements and voltage ratio measurements.
+  - Many small fixes and improvements in TWM GUI.
+  - :warning: This version was not properly validated!
+Although it is being intensively used, there might be some critical bugs.

 - V1.6.1.0, 2019.04.15:
   - Minor fixes in correction editors.
   - GUI should work properly when Windows uses decimal comma separator.